each/draft-aname/draft-fanf-dnsop-aname.md

 Redirecting website lookups to an alternate domain name via SRV or URI resource records would be an effective solution from the DNS point of view, but to date this approach has not been accepted by browser implementations.
-In addition, it is not possible to use SRV records with wildcard names.

-As a result of the above, the only widely supported and standards-compliant way to publish a web site at a bare domain is to place A and/or AAAA records at the zone apex.
+As a result, the only widely supported and standards-compliant way to publish a web site at a bare domain is to place A and/or AAAA records at the zone apex.
 The flexibility afforded by CNAME is not available.

 This document specifies a new RR type "ANAME", which provides similar functionality to CNAME, but only for address queries (i.e., for type A or AAAA).
-The basic idea is that address records at the same owner name as an ANAME record are automatically copied and kept in sync with the ANAME target address records.
+The basic idea is that the address records next to an ANAME record are automatically copied from and kept in sync with the ANAME target's address records.
 The ANAME record can be present at any DNS node, and can coexist with most other RR types, enabling it to be present at a zone apex, or any other name where the presence of other records prevents the use of CNAME.

 Similar authoritative functionality has been implemented and deployed by a number of DNS software vendors and service providers, using names such as ALIAS, ANAME, apex CNAME, CNAME flattening, and top level redirection.
-These proprietary mechanisms hinder the ability of hostmasters to serve the same zone data from multiple providers, or move service between providers.
+These mechanisms are proprietary, which hinders the ability of hostmasters to serve the same zone data from multiple providers, or move service between providers.
 None of these proprietary versions include a mechanism for resolvers to follow the redirection chain themselves.

 Overview
 --------